TuVanDev/TuVanDev/README.md

 I also share Magento tutorials, tips, tricks, and security updates through my blog at https://magetu.com

-For the past eight years, I have exclusively worked remotely and full-time for various agencies in the UK.
+For the past nine years, I have worked exclusively remotely and full-time for various agencies in the UK and US.

 :earth_americas: I offer Magento development support and consulting services to store owners, managers, Magento developers, and agencies worldwide, including those in the US, UK, AU, and Europe.